MissStrong/ICS3UE_Semester_2_2020-2021/Notes/Week 06/3 [Optional] Boolean Coercion.md

 total = str(6) # this changes the integer 6 into the string "6"
 ```

 Implicit conversion is also known as **coercion**.
-In Python, coersion can happen when you perform an operation or function on two values that belong to different data types when they should be the same data type.
+In Python, coercion can happen when you perform an operation or function on two values that belong to different data types when they should be the same data type.

 ```python
 total = 4 + 5.3 # 4 is converted to 4.0 before the two numbers are added